The Training Opt-Out Becomes the Consent Interface

 This is not a minor issue for model-mediated knowledge.
 A chatbot conversation can contain draft emails, family conflict, code, diagnosis questions, contract language, religious doubt, political uncertainty, workplace strategy, passwords accidentally pasted, private documents, and evidence of vulnerability.
 Even when a company does not use those conversations for general model training, it may still process them for abuse detection, safety review, service operation, debugging, or legal compliance.
 Those uses can be legitimate, but they should not be hidden under a cheerful "help improve" frame.

 The training opt-out therefore has to be read alongside retention, deletion, memory, feedback, safety review, enterprise controls, and connector permissions.
+Memory is not the same thing as training data: a product may remember facts about a user without training a foundation model, and a provider may train on selected conversations without making those conversations visible as user memory.
 A model-improvement switch is not a complete privacy interface.

 The Workplace Boundary